The Stages of a Startup

 The initial stage is the Concept Stage, the stage at which the entrepreneur begins to develop the idea in their mind.

 Following the concept stage is the Seed Stage.
-It is in this stage that the concept begins the process of being vetted and if appropriate, validated.
+It’s at this stage that the concept begins the process of being vetted and if appropriate, validated.
 Friends and family investment is typical at this stage.

 The growth effort referenced above is the beginnings of the Growth Stage; during this stage the company endeavors to grow sales.
 It is usually financed by follow-up financing from angel groups, super angels, larger angel groups, angel syndicates and VCs as part of Series A, and as such this growth which began late in the Early Stage extends into the Mezzanine stage.